iPCR-lab/iPCR-lab.github.io/_pages/about.md

   - /about.html
 ---

-The Intelligent Cooperative Control Laboratory is directed by Professor Fu Minglei, Department of Control Science and Engineering, School of Information Engineering, Zhejiang University of Technology.
+The Intelligent Cooperative Control Laboratory is directed by Professor Fu Minglei, Department of Control Science and Engineering, School of Information Engineering, [Zhejiang University of Technology](https://www.zjut.edu.cn/).
 We focus on human-machine collaboration and intelligent control.
-Current research areas include information fusion, visual SLAM, robot trajectory planning, high precision positioning, etc.
+Current research areas include Information Fusion, Visual SLAM, Robot Trajectory Planning, High Precision positioning.

 A data-driven personal website